iNeoO/vue-multi-select/README.md

   {name: 'choice 5'},
 ]

-// when groups set tu true
+// when groups set to true

 data = [{
   name: 'choice 1', // Can be changed with tabName in options